software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > ⭐ Bonus exercise
 >
-> Perform the steps above to create your own branch named by your GitHub username.
+> Perform the steps above to create your own branch.
 Implement some small change for the project in the branch by making one or more commits.
 Once you are done, push your branch and changes to GitHub.

 ### Merging branches and pull requests